captn3m0/ideas/README.md

 workflows for various services.
 2FA recovery workflows are often undocumented, so this would be a good thing to document across the internet.

-## Boardgame Rulebook Translation Guide :under_construction:
+## Boardgame Rulebook Translation Guide :construction:

 Translating technical guides (such as boardgame rulebooks) to Hindi is quite tough.
 There should be a standard guide that documents common terms so as to